louiswins/unlambda/README.md

 ## This implementation

 This implementation is my first attempt at coding an interpreter for Unlambda.
-It includes all the core functions except `c` (call/cc) from Unlambda 1.
+It includes all the core functions from Unlambda 1 but is missing the four (3 + 256 if you count every `?x` function separately) Unlambda 2 functions.

 Currently it is written in continuation-passing style, but I use the C call stack as the Unlambda call stack so there is a definite propensity to blowing the stack.
 This is actually a lot worse than the old version, because nothing ever returns - I can only calculate about 8 fibonacci numbers with the example program before I get a stack overflow on my machine.

-Next I plan to implement `c` (theoretically it should be easy now, right?
-RIGHT?) and then add a trampoline so I don't use so much stack.
+The next step therefore is to rewrite it in terms of a trampoline.